 Algorithms Are Not Monoliths

-Recap from Learning Collider’s Horizons Summit Panel
+Recap from Learning Collider’s Horizons Summit Panel on the Use of AI in Hiring

 In July 2024, Learning Collider led a break-out session at Jobs for the Future’s Horizons Summit in Washington, D.C.
 Our panelists highlighted how algorithms in AI can be designed and developed to support more equitable outcomes for workers, employers, and workforce development programs.